buffermet/bug-bounty-tools/fuzzer-open-redirect/README.md

 This works as a single script injection, but will be ported to an interactive browser extension with a GUI soon.

-Every time the scanner loads a potentially exploited URL, it sends a timestamped callback to your chosen URL requests.
+Every time the scanner loads a potentially exploited URL, it sends a timestamped callback to your chosen URL for requests.

-Every time the scanner detects a successful exploitation, it sends a timestamped callback to your chosen URL open redirects.
+Every time the scanner detects a successful exploitation, it sends a timestamped callback to your chosen URL for open redirects.

 CORS restrictions are evaded by making use of the `globalThis.location` setter rather than `XMLHttpRequest` or `fetch`.